dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-database-server-for-web-deploy-publishing.md

     ![](configuring-a-database-server-for-web-deploy-publishing/_static/image11.png)
 5. Click **OK**.

 At this point, your database server is ready for Web Deploy publishing.
-However, any solutions you deploy won&#x27;t work until you map the machine account login to the required database roles.
-Mapping the login to database roles requires a lot more thought, as you can&#x27;t map roles until after you&#x27;ve deployed the database.
+However, any solutions you deploy won't work until you map the machine account login to the required database roles.
+Mapping the login to database roles requires a lot more thought, as you can't map roles until after you've deployed the database.
 To map the machine account login to the required database roles, you can either:

-- Assign the database roles to the login manually, after you&#x27;ve deployed the database for the first time.
+- Assign the database roles to the login manually, after you've deployed the database for the first time.
 - Use a post-deployment script to assign the database roles to the login.

 For more information on automating the creation of logins and database role mappings, see [Deploying Database Role Memberships to Test Environments](../advanced-enterprise-web-deployment/deploying-database-role-memberships-to-test-environments.md).
 Alternatively, you can use the next procedure to map the machine account login to the required database roles manually.
-Remember that you can't perform this procedure until *after* you&#x27;ve deployed the database.
+Remember that you can't perform this procedure until *after* you've deployed the database.

 **To map database roles to the web server machine account login**